miroslavpejic85/mirotalk-docs/docs/index.md

 </form>
 ```

-`JavaScript or PHP Function`:
+3. `JavaScript or PHP Function:`

-Incorporate JavaScript to handle the button click event and open a new window or tab where the video conference will take place:
+   Use JavaScript or PHP to handle the button click event, opening a new window or tab for the video conference.

+JavaScript:

 ```javascript
 document